cblancac/named-entity-recognition-hugging-face/README.md

     - `pip install pytesseract`

 - To train this model, an instance EC2 (Elastic Compute Cloud) of AWS has been used.
 More specifically, the type of instance used has been `g4dn.xlarge`, which has allowed us to use GPU.
 - An instance with an attached NVIDIA GPU, such as `g4dn.xlarge`, must have the appropriate NVIDIA driver installed.
-Follow this tutorial to get the appropiate NVIDIA driver: `https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html` (in my case, section Option 3: GRID drivers (G5, G4dn, and G3 instances)
+Follow this tutorial to get the appropiate NVIDIA driver: `https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html` (in my case, section Option 3: GRID drivers (G5, G4dn, and G3 instances)).

 ## 	:construction: Data Preparation